reductstore/reduct-cpp/docs/quick-start.md

 touch CMakeLists.txt main.cc
 ```

-​I'm sure you're familiar to cmake, so I don't have to explain all the detail.
+I'm sure you're familiar to cmake, so I don't have to explain all the detail.
 The `CMakeLists.txt` should look like this:

-{% code title="CMakeLists.txt" %}
 ```cmake
 cmake_minimum_required(VERSION 3.18)